Quantum effects in near-extremal charged black hole spacetimes: Scattering coefficients

 Finally, combining the above and rewriting \eqref{radial KG} explicitly in terms of $\Tilde{r}_*$ to linear order in the near-extremality parameter yields the equation

 which can be solved analytically in closed form in terms of hyperbolic and hypergeometric functions (see Appendix \ref{AppendixA} for the details).
 We find

 with the constant $\alpha$ defined in \eqref{alpha}.
 See Fig. \ref{fig:sc coeff II} for comparison with numerical results.
+The reflection coefficient \eqref{R in II} is exponentially suppressed at large frequencies, with scale set by the surface gravity, that is, $\sim e^{-\frac{\omega}{\Delta/M}} $.
 The analog of equation \eqref{general II radial equation} is also analytically solvable if one considers a massive field.
 This is implemented by substituting $\ell(\ell+1)\longmapsto \ell(\ell+1)+m^2$.
 In the limit $qQ\to 0$ the potential in \eqref{general II radial equation} reduces to a potential well of modified Pöschl-Teller type \cite{flugge1999practical}, for which the reflection coefficient is known to vanish if $\ell$ is an integer (agreeing with the results for the uncharged scalar \cite{Zilberman:2021vgz}).
 In this case, the divergence at $\omega_\text{II}$ in Fig. \ref{fig:sc coeff II} is absent.
 A similar potential with an identically vanishing reflection coefficient also occurs in the context of quantization of perturbations in a kink background \cite{Martin:2022pri}.